ungoogled-software/ungoogled-chromium-debian/.github/README.md

 # ungoogled-chromium-debian (unmaintained)

-This project is currently not maintained.
+The debian packaging is currently not maintained.

 ---